I became a news reporter for the Marine Corps in the early 70s. I'm now retired and write on a wide variety of subjects in my spare time.

 Originally, there were only 23 channels.
 The first 22 channels were what used to be an Amateur 11-meter band, while channel 23 was shared with radio-controlled devices.
 Some CBers still refer to it as "11 meters."

-In the 1960s, CB’s became popular with small businesses as well as truck drivers and radio enthusiasts.
-Advanced technology in solid state circuitry and electronics allowed weight, size, and cost of radios to decrease.
+In the 1960s, CBs became popular with small businesses as well as truck drivers and radio enthusiasts.
+Advanced technology in solid state circuitry and electronics allowed the weight, size, and cost of radios to decrease.
 This allowed the general public to enjoy a medium previously only available to specialists.
 Many CB clubs were formed along with a unique slang language.
-CB’ers also used similar emergency service “10-codes.”
+CBers also used similar emergency service “10-codes.”

-The citizen band craze grew in popularity during the 1970s.
-Partly because of the 1973 oil crisis and a nationwide 55 mph speed limit.
-CB’s were used to help truckers locate service stations having fuel available and to warn other drivers of speed traps.
-Truckers found their CB’s to be invaluable in 1974 to organize blockades and convoys in protest to the newly imposed 55 mph speed limit.
+The citizen band craze grew in popularity during the 1970s, partly because of the 1973 oil crisis and a nationwide 55 mph speed limit.
+CBs were used to help truckers locate service stations with fuel available and to warn other drivers of speed traps.
+Truckers found their CBs to be invaluable in 1974 to organize blockades and convoys in protest of the newly imposed 55 mph speed limit.

 The 40 Channel

 However, in recent years, CB seems to have lost some of its original appeal.
-This was no doubt due to development of mobile phones and internet.
-The 11 year sunspot cycle was also a problem for these frequencies.
+This was no doubt due to the development of mobile phones and the internet.
+The 11-year sunspot cycle was also a problem for these frequencies.

 But there was another facet to the CB which kept a loyal following.
 It was fascination with the world of “skip,” also sometimes referred to as DX.

 Skip is atmospheric conditions allowing for radio transmissions to travel long distances.
 These conditions can bounce signals from state to state or even country to country.
 This can occur because CB radio frequencies are located very close to one of the popular Ham Frequencies used for DX.